 We were able to perform the research in this paper because the reported GenProg, RSRepair, and AE patches (along with the GenProg patch generation and evaluation infrastructure) were available online [7, 3, 5, 1, 8].
 This paper therefore supports a move to greater transparency and availability of reported experimental results and systems.
-The Kali and ClearView patches, new test cases, and the plausibility, correctness, and functionality deletion analyses are all available [46].
+The Kali and ClearView patches, new test cases, and the plausibility, correctness, and functionality deletion analyses are all available [50].
 Kali is available on request for the purpose of checking the results presented in this paper.

-The PAR system (winner of a best paper award at ICSE 2013) is another prominent generate-and-validate automatic patch generation system [25].
+The PAR system is another prominent generate-andvalidate automatic patch generation system [28].
 We do not include PAR in this study because (despite repeated requests to the authors of the PAR paper), we were unable to obtain the PAR patches.